Luxury | A Way of Relating

 What supports it is collective.

-For me, luxury isn’t about spectacle or scale.
-It’s about presence, thoughtfulness, and care carried all the way through — no matter the size of the transaction.
+For me, luxury isn’t always about spectacle or scale.
+It’s about presence, thoughtfulness, and care carried all the way through—no matter the size of the transaction.

 That’s the standard I bring to my work, and the opportunity I see in doing it within Unique.